mjbradvica/ChainStrategy/README.md

     }
 ```

+> Do not throw exceptions from inside handlers.
+Catch, handle gracefully, and return a faulted payload object.

 #### Using A Base Handler

 If you happen to be repeating yourself in multiple handlers, you may create a base handler to accomplish common tasks.